pull() is similar to $ on a data frame. It is mostly useful because it

 SpatVector

-SpatVector can be pulled passing var = geometry.
-Similarly to
+SpatVector can be extracted with var = geometry.
+Similarly, when using

 See also